dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-So you have to construct your command that expect an input form a user during runtime in a way that all the input that your command needs are directly piped to that command in advance or using some command line options to make choices if a particular command supports that.
+So you have to construct your command that expect an input form a user during runtime in a way that all the input that your command needs are directly piped to that command in advance or using some command line flags to make choices if a particular command supports that.

 ---

-SWITCH SLIDE #12
+SWITCH TO SLIDE #12

 ---